Home » Blog » Are Discount Fabric Websites Really Bargains or Are They Scams?

 Full rolls of closed out high-volume fabrics are often sold for $1 – $2 per yard.

-Expensive fabrics, made in limited quantities, may be closed out at higher prices.
+Expensive fabrics, made in limited quantities, may be closed out at higher prices or a close out fabric buyer may have a deal for a fixed price no matter how much the fabrics cost originally.

 Each mill clears out thousands of yards of excess fabric each year.